kumuluz/kumuluzee/README.md

 - Quick startup time, low resource consumption and stateless scalability accelerates development
 - Extend your microservices with common cloud-native patterns, such as config, discovery, logging, fault tolerance, circuit-breakers, etc. KumuluzEE provides all the building blocks.

-The goal is to support as many Java EE components as possible.
+KumuluzEE provides support for various Java EE APIs and components.
+The goal is to support as many Java EE components as possible (contributions welcome).

 Currently the following components are supported with more being added over time:

 - Servlet 3.1 (Jetty)
 - CDI 1.2 (RI Weld)